algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFirstWeek.md

 ## Conclusion

 The first week was a good start for the project.
 The team has started to work on the documents and the hardware components.
-The team has also started to reverse engineer the existing software.
+The team has also started to reverse-engineer the existing software.
 The team is looking forward to the next week to continue the work.